microsoft/pxt-arcade/docs/courses/csintro1/orientation/makecode-orientation.md

 MakeCode Arcade uses block menus items for concepts such as Sprites, Scene, and Controller which form the basis for making MakeCode Arcade games along with blocks that are common to other MakeCode Products such as Loops, Logic, Variables and Math.

 In this activity student will work with:
-* opening a game, game controls and playing a game
+* Opening a game, game controls and playing a game
-* creating a new game, Blocks vs Script
+* Creating a new game, Blocks vs Script
 * "My Projects", game .png download, and creating a game link